 To allow PM to determine Departmental-wide metrics and to permit an independent validation of the PSO eligibility to exercise this exemption, all PSOs are still required to:

-• Report all projects into PARS II monthly, including earned value data, when applicable.
+- Report all projects into PARS II monthly, including earned value data, when applicable. - Submit all CD or equivalent documents to PM.